-The School Governance Group (SGG) is responsible for:
+The School Governance Committee (SGC) is responsible for:

-- Ensure local procedures are in place to effectively implement this policy within the school. - To keep themselves informed through regular meetings with staff and visits to the school. - Monitor the effectiveness of the policy and advise of NAS board of trustees of any necessary amendments. - Appointing a governor who will review the effectiveness of implementation and report back to the SGG on a regular basis. - To ensure that any issue that may be perceived as a potential reputational risk is referred to the NAS board of trustees.
+- Ratifying and regularly reviewing this policy to ensure it conforms to relevant law and guidance (in conjunction with the NAS Director of Education) - • - Ensure local procedures are in place to effectively implement this policy within the school. - To keep themselves informed through regular meetings with staff and visits to the school. - Monitor the effectiveness of the policy and advise of NAS board of trustees of any necessary amendments. - Appointing a governor who will review the effectiveness of implementation and report back to the SGC on a regular basis. - To ensure that any issue that may be perceived as a potential reputational risk is referred to the NAS board of trustees.